redhat-appdev-practice/angular-material-prism-openapi/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.

-## Development server
+## Development server with Mock API

-Run `ng serve` for a dev server.
+Run `yarn run watch` for a dev server with a [Prism](https://github.com/stoplightio/prism) mock API server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding